-Metro Mobility has only one mode/type of service, demand response.
-We traced and agreed all object classes from Form F-30, Operating Expenses, to the general ledger using the crosswalk.
+Metro Transit's two largest modes/types of services are motor bus and light rail.
+We traced and agreed all object classes from Form F-30, Operating Expenses, for all modes/types of services to the general ledger using the crosswalk.

-If management allocated shared operating expenses, inquire of management as to whether (1) the operating expenses are split between direct and shared costs; (2) shared costs were allocated across modes, services types, and functions; (3) the allocation was documented in the crosswalk or other supporting documentation; and (4) the driving variables used are updated annually.
+3. If management allocated shared operating expenses, inquire of management as to whether (1) the operating expenses are split between direct and shared costs; (2) shared costs were allocated across modes, services types and functions, (3) the allocation was documented in the crosswalk or other supporting documentation; and (4) the driving variables used are updated annually.

-Metro Mobility has only one mode/type of service, demand response.
 We inquired of management and were informed that management allocated shared operating expenses.
-The (1) shared operating expenses were split between direct and shared costs; the (2) shared costs were allocated across functions; (3) the allocation was documented in the crosswalk; and (4) the driving variables used were updated for 2018.
+The (1) shared operating expenses were split between direct and shared costs; (2) shared costs were allocated across modes, services types, and functions; (3) the allocation was documented in the crosswalk; and (4) the driving variables used were updated for 2018.